Maldives Media and Broadcasting Regulation Act: History

 The Parliament's Independent Institutions Committee announced to hold a consultation meeting with the media regarding the bill.
 On 9 September, the committee held a closed meeting to discuss about the bill stating that personal information may be revealed.
 The committee had also ousted journalists from the room and locked them out.
 The CPJ called out the Majlis for the incident in which the Majlis secretariat said in a statement that the journalists forcibly entered the room, a fact proven false with video evidence.

 Political appointees had also launched a campaign called the '#PassTheMediaBill' in response to the trending '#SaveOurSocials' trending on Twitter.

 On 15 September, the committee locked journalists out of the room and voted to pass the bill.

 On 16 September, the People's Majlis passed the bill.

 On 17 September, the Maldivian Democratic Party announced plans to file a case at the Supreme Court to annul the law claiming that it was approved in violation of existing laws and procedures.

-On 18 September, president Mohamed Muizzu ratified the bill into law and created the Maldives Media and Broadcasting Commission.
+On 18 September, president Mohamed Muizzu ratified the bill into law and established the Maldives Media and Broadcasting Commission.

 On 19 September, Adhadhu declared 'solidarity with journalists and media outlets across the Maldives in rejecting this draconian legislation'.
 The MJA vowed civil disobedience and encouraged a boycott of the election of members to the new commission.

 On 21 September, the Civil Service Commission formed the interim executive committee of the commission.

+In February 2026, the Maldives Journalists Association filed a constitutional case at the High Court and requested an interim order to prevent the Maldives Media and Broadcasting Commission from taking any disciplinary action against any journalist until the case reaches conclusion.

+On 4 May 2026, Maldivian journalists launched a petition calling for the repealment of the law.